mobile app bar

 "Didn't Wanna Be 2nd Fiddle To LeBron James": Having 'Dumped' $126,000,000 On Kyrie Irving, Mark Cuban Pegging Mavs As 'Luka Doncic's Team' Has NBA Fans Worried

-Despite all the chatter about Kyrie Irving wanting to reunite forces with LeBron James, the Dallas Mavericks re-signed the Point Guard this off-season.
-Awarding the 6’2” star with a massive $126,000,000 contract, Mark Cuban and Co. have extended their relationship with Irving for another three years.
-Even though the Texas side has given this lucrative contract to the 2016 NBA Champion, Cuban made it extremely clear that Luka Doncic was the leader of the squad.
-With the owner speaking about Doncic being #1 on the team, fans have been worried about Kai’s future in Dallas.
+Despite all the chatter about Kyrie Irving wanting to reunite with LeBron James, the Dallas Mavericks re-signed the veteran Point Guard this off-season.
+Providing the 6’2” star a massive $126 million contract, Mark Cuban and Co. have extended their relationship with Irving for another three years.
+However, Cuban made it extremely clear in a recent interview that Luka Doncic is the leader of the Dallas side.

-“He knows that this is Luka’s team.
+“He [Kyrie] knows that this is Luka’s team.
 There’s no ifs, ands or buts about it.
 It is Luka’s team.
-He (Kyrie) can play two.
-Luka is that good that when Luka is in there, Ky needs to run to the corner?
-He’ll run to the corner.
-If they double him and he needs to come to the foul line, just get a bounce pass and play four-on-three.
-What’s better than that?”
+He can play two.
+Luka is that good that when Luka is in there, Kai needs to run to the corner?
+He’ll run to the corner.”

 According to Cuban, Irving needs to play under the leadership of the Slovenian prodigy.
-The 65-year-old even claimed that the 2012 Rookie of the Year shouldn’t mind doing so if winning is the priority.
+The 65-year-old even claimed that the 2016 NBA Champion shouldn’t mind doing so if winning is the priority.

 As soon as the clip from Pat Bev’s podcast went viral on social media, NBA Twitter blew up with various reactions.
 Users such as @itswooch couldn’t believe how candid Cuban seemed.